Lunairi/42-Expert_System/README.md

 # 42-Expert_System
 Expert System is a project where you implement a back-chain inference engine that will read a text file and provide the outcome.
+The input file contains lines of logic, than provides facts (denoted by =) and later wants us to query and provide the results for select values (denoted by ?).

+Ex.
+- A + B => C
+- A => B
+- =A
+- ?A
+- Results: True

 # The conditions we have to fulfill
 - "AND" conditions.
 For example, "If A and B and [...] then X"